WebHostingBuzz powers more than 250,000 websites in 140+ countries.

 New customers get special pricing to help sweeten the deal.
 So plans renew at a higher rate later on.
 This, combined with prepaying for up to three years, can help you lock in a really low rate with a new host.

-It seems like almost all of the 30 web hosts we’ve reviewed follow this same trend.
-Except for WebHostingBuzz, it seems.
+It seems like almost all of the 30+ web hosts we’ve reviewed follow this same trend.
+Except for WebHostingBuzz.

-But you also miss out on saving a bunch over the course of three years or so like you get with some other hosts.
+But you also lose the opportunity to enjoy a new customer discount and save a bunch over the course of three or so years as you get with most other hosts.

 2. Limited Support (~6 Hour Delay)